teivah/100-go-mistakes/docs/index.md

 ### Handling an error twice (#52)

+???+ info "TL;DR"

-**TL;DR**: In most situations, an error should be handled only once.
+    In most situations, an error should be handled only once.
 Logging an error is handling an error.
 Therefore, you have to choose between logging or returning an error.
 In many cases, error wrapping is the solution as it allows you to provide additional context to an error and return the source error.

 Handling an error multiple times is a mistake made frequently by developers, not spe- cifically in Go.
 This can cause situations where the same error is logged multiple times make debugging harder.